What Information We Collect

-We may share your personal information with third-party service providers who we have engaged to perform business functions, as permitted or required by applicable law, or with third parties involved in business transitions, with business partners and with other third parties when you have specifically given us your consent to disclose such information for a designated purpose.
+As described herein, we may share your personal information with third-party service providers who we have engaged to perform business functions, as permitted or required by applicable law, with third parties involved in business transitions, with business partners and with other third parties when you have specifically given us your consent to disclose such information for a designated purpose.
 Also, please note that any comments you voluntarily leave on our Website are public and may be read, collected or used by anyone.

 These third-party service providers may be located outside of Canada (or in jurisdictions outside your jurisdiction of residence).
 As such, you acknowledge and agree that any personal information you provide to us may be processed and stored by third-party service providers outside of Canada (or in jurisdictions outside your jurisdiction of residence) and may be accessible by the courts, law enforcement and national security authorities in such foreign jurisdictions in accordance with their local laws.

 Our Website currently uses the following third-party service providers: